 Research is vital!
 It’s a good idea to read reviews, try demos, and speak with a consultant before making a final decision.
 Include multiple team members in the brainstorming, testing, and decision-making process, as they will be the ones ultimately using and improving it!

-Choosing a CRM is probably the most important investment an University or Institute will be making.
+Choosing a CRM is probably the most important investment a University or Institute will be making.
 This will make way for a digital process for Admission, Outreach & Engagement with the future prospects of your organizations.
-In the word’s of management guru & leader Jack Welch – An organization’s ability to learn, and translate that learning into action rapidly, is the ultimate competitive advantage.
-Having a Education focused robust CRM may well be the killer competitive advantage of an institute.
+In the words of management guru & leader Jack Welch – An organization’s ability to learn, and translate that learning into action rapidly, is the ultimate competitive advantage.
+Having an Education focused robust CRM may well be the killer competitive advantage of an institute.